RithvikNayyar/MyNotes/Python/Python.md

 Python is a dynamically typed, General Purpose Programming Language that supports an object- oriented programming approach as well as a functional programming approach.
 Python is also an interpreted and high-level programming language.
 It was created by Guido Van Rossum in 1989.
+It is a very powerful language, is portable, has built-in object types, many libraries and is free.

 **Features of Python:**
 * Python is a simple and easy to understand